Identifying Optotagged Units#

 Selecting Units and Stimuli#

 Here subsets of the data can be selected for analysis.
-The important properties of the stimulus table shown above are, condition (type of laser pulse presented), the voltage level, and the duration.
+The important properties of the stimulus table shown above are, condition (type of laser pulse delivered), the voltage level, and the duration.
 Below, you can define stim_select to select individual rows of the table based on these properties.

 The same can be done for the units table by defining the function unit_select.
 For information on the properties of the Units table, see Visualizing Unit Quality Metrics